watermark-lab/WaterMarkIt/README.md

 ### TODO

 - **Compression Feature**: Implement compression to reduce the file size of watermarked documents (PDF).
-- **Overlay Watermarking Method**: Develop an overlay watermarking method for PDFs that is less resource-consuming and creates removable watermarks.
 - **Logo-Based Watermark**: Create a feature to apply a watermark based on a logo file instead of just simple text.
 - **Watermark Positions**: Add functionality for different watermark positions including:
     - **CENTER**: Place the watermark in the center of the document.